jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 *Assignment commands* may also be system commands.
 An assignment command might copy an aspect from one object to another.

-The *System Objects* documentation would also show *connectors, connections* and other notational forms that might come with controlling these system aspects.
+The *System Interfaces* documentation would also show *connectors, connections* and other notational forms that might come with controlling these system aspects.

 ### The System Objects